AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/deploy-configuration.md

  - [PI Adapter for OPC UA](xref:https://docs.osisoft.com/bundle/pi-adapter-opc-ua/page/configuration/configuration.html)

-After deploying the configuration, import the configuration file, inlcuding any modification made in the field, to the corresponding edge system in OCS to have an accurate record of the configuration.
+After deploying the configuration, import the configuration file, including any modification made in the field, to the corresponding edge system in OCS to have an accurate record of the configuration.